 We take pride in a long history of being part of the communities we serve.
-We started in 1954 as a one-person firm, and today, the Stantec community unites more than 22,000 employees working in over 400 locations across North America and internationally.
+We started in 1954 as a one-person firm, and today, the Stantec community unites approximately 22,000 employees working in over 400 locations across 6 continents.
 This growth has been guided by four people: our founder, Dr. Don Stanley; Ron Triffo; Tony Franceschini; and Bob Gomes.

 In May 2009, Robert (Bob) Gomes became the Company’s fourth president and chief executive officer.
 Stantec reaffirmed its business objective to be a top 10 global design firm, and with its proven track record and strong business model, it continued to pursue a prudent growth plan.

 The Company continued to grow through acquisition, adding new regions in Atlantic Canada, Northern Canada, US South, and the Great Lakes, and also to expand internationally to England, India, and the United Arab Emirates.
 At the end of 2012, employee numbers topped 12,000.